janten/dpt-rp1-py/README.md

 # dpt-rp1-py
 Python script to manage Sony DPT-RP1 without Digital Paper App.
 This repository includes a Python library and a command line utility to manage documents on the DPT-RP1.
 Tested on Windows, Linux, and macOS.

+This is an extended version which contains a script to allow mounting as a FUSE mount (see below for details).

 ## Install

 To install the library run `python3 setup.py install` or `pip3 install .` from the root directory.
 To install as a developer use `python3 setup.py develop` (see [the setuptools docs](http://setuptools.readthedocs.io/en/latest/setuptools.html#development-mode)) and work on the source as usual.